-Meet Maureen Errity
+Meet Maureen Bujno

 Director, Deloitte LLP, Center of Corporate Governance

 With increasing demands, escalating risks, evolving regulations, board members are facing a changing governance landscape.
 It’s increasingly important for board members to have command of the issues impacting strategic decision-making and value creation.
-When it comes to governance, board and audit committee issues, Maureen Errity is a specialist.
+When it comes to governance, board and audit committee issues, Maureen Bujno is a specialist.

 She is a director with Deloitte LLP and played a significant role in the establishment of the Center for Corporate Governance.
 She now leads many of the Center’s activities, such as advising on board and audit committee leading practices, research and thought leadership development, and building and maintaining relationships with third-party governance organizations.
 In 2008, Maureen was named one of the Yale School of Management Millstein Center for Corporate Governance and Performance’s “Rising Stars of Corporate Governance.”